 2. Bundle Offers

-If you opt to purchase insurance along with your car from the dealer, you may get a deal for a 3-year policy.
+If you opt to buy new car insurance along with your car from the dealer, you may get a deal for a 3-year policy.
 This could mean more affordable premium options and fewer renewal formalities every year.

 1. Fewer Options